Marketing, Lead Generation, and Sales – The Blurred Lines of Business

 Remember, lead generation is short-term.

-What Is Sales
+What Are Sales

 Sales are the short-term, here and now revenue generator.
 This is every board member favorite part of the business.
 We need sales in order to survive and increase profitability.
 This is why so many companies invest in sales first.
 Let’s place bodies on the ground and get in front of people.
 The problem is that every salesperson on the planet needs marketing in order to be successful.
 Marketing makes sales better.